Schools for Schools: Round two

 Round Two of Schools for Schools launched in September 2007 and ended January 2008, with money still coming in months later.
-More than $1.7 million came in from this semester and was funneled back to the 10 partner schools, continuing to improve the quality of education for thousands of students.
+More than $1.7 million came in from this semester and was funneled back to the 10 partner schools.

 The team on the ground worked closely with the School Development Committees to spend this money, carry out needs and infrastructure assessments, draw building plans, seek technical advice, and devise budgets.
 This second phase of projects began in July 2008.

 Round three

-Round Three of Schools for Schools will start on September 8, 2008 with an international tour and an additional partner school in northern Uganda - Keyo Secondary School.

-Unique to this semester is the release of Invisible Children's latest piece of media, GO!, a documentary that captures the adventure of a group of American students traveling to northern Uganda during the summer of 2007.
+Round Three of Schools for Schools started on September 8, 2008 with an international tour and an additional partner school in northern Uganda, Keyo Secondary School.
+Along with it, Invisible Children released GO!, a documentary about a group of American students traveling to northern Uganda during the summer of 2007.